ubcbraincircuits/onboarding/source/matlab.rst

 =====================

-The `NeuroImaging and NeuroComputation Centre (NINC) <https://ninc.centreforbrainhealth.ca/>`__ offers free MATLAB tutorials three times a year in Koerner F103 on Tuesdays from 1-2 pm.
+The `NeuroImaging and NeuroComputation Centre (NINC) <https://ninc.centreforbrainhealth.ca/>`__ offers free MATLAB tutorials in Koerner F103.

 The tutorial materials are available on the `NINC GitHub <https://github.com/NINC-UBC/MATLABTutorials>`_.
 To download, click the green button 'Clone or download' then click 'Download Zip'.